containers/podman/docs/podman-run.1.md

 ### Attaching to one or more from STDIN, STDOUT, STDERR

-If you do not specify -a then podman will attach everything (stdin,stdout,stderr).
+If you do not specify -a then Podman will attach everything (stdin,stdout,stderr).
 You can specify to which of the three standard streams (stdin, stdout, stderr) you'd like to connect instead, as in: